morbrian/carnd-vdat/README.md

 **2. Explain how you settled on your final choice of HOG parameters.**

 We tried various values for these parameters, and used the `accuracy_score` prediciton on the classifier to decide if a particular value was improving our results.

-We found the `LUV` color space to work best.
-We also chose to include `ALL` hog channels, and included both color and spatial histograms as part of our features array.
+We explored various options, and `LUV` was always best for color and the accuracy score improved by over a percentage point when using `ALL` hog channels instead of just one of them.
+Attempting to use more orientations than `9` resulted in worse accuracy.

 **3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).**